Lena341/A.22.3/README.md

 }

 Note:
-None of the excercises are mine only the solution.
+The exercises are not mine, only the solution.
 They are part of the book "C++ from theory to practice" written by G. S. Tselikis.